I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 My memories of what happened on this particular night are one such case.

 Not overly surprising when you consider my age at the time I guess, but it had a long-term impact on my belief in ghosts.
 It is also interesting to note that the majority of people who believe in ghosts have their first experiences at a young age.

-The night in question would probably have been no different from any other at that time - night had descended upon our little spot of the world, we were all tucked up in our bedroom and asleep.
+The night in question would probably have been no different from any other at that time—night had descended upon our little spot of the world, and we were all tucked up in our bedroom and asleep.

-He climbed up and at this point, the doorknob was still turning at the same ferocious pace.
-However, as he approached the chest of drawers, the doorknob stopped it’s rattling.
-The drawers were pulled away from the door and a search of the house revealed nothing of note.
-No windows open, outer doors were still locked and nothing was disturbed.
+He climbed up, and at this point, the doorknob was still turning at the same ferocious pace.
+However, as he approached the chest of drawers, the doorknob stopped its rattling.
+The drawers were pulled away from the door, and a search of the house revealed nothing of note.
+No windows were open, outer doors were still locked and nothing was disturbed.

 That’s how I remember it, and I have had this ‘memory’ all my life.
 Over the last few years, I have been doing a lot of research into the paranormal field, finding that so many people have experienced something that they can’t explain.